drush-ops/drush/README.md

 Some people pronounce the *dru* with a long 'u' like Dr*u*pal.
 Fidelity points go to them, but they are in the minority.
 Most pronounce Drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.

-#### Does Drush have unit tests?
-Drush has an excellent suite of unit tests.
-See [tests/README.md](https://github.com/drush-ops/drush/blob/10.x/tests/README.md) for more information.

 Credits
 -----------